 Dry Riser Testing - Maintenance & Servicing

-At Fire Safety Solutions NI, we use our own Dry Riser testing vehicle to carry out the full annual pressure test and inspect the system thoroughly every six months.
-Our experienced fire engineers can complete the testing and maintenance at a time convenient for you.
-As with all of our services we can supply risk assessments and method statements on request.
+At Fire Safety Solutions NI, we use our own full size Fire Engine to carry out the annual pressure test.
+This is essential to get the required operating pressure of 12 bar at the inlet.
+The system also requires a thorough inspection every six months.
+Our experienced fire safety engineers can complete the testing and maintenance at a time convenient for you.
+As with all of our services we can supply risk assessments and method statements for the required works on request.

-Dry Risers are checked and pressure tested to 150 PSL or 10 bar for a minimum duration of 15 minutes.
+Dry Risers are inspected and pressure tested to 12 bar for a minimum duration of 15 minutes.
 All inlets and outlets are then checked for leaks.
-If any valves or components have to be replaced a further pressure test will be carried out before certification is issued.
+If any valves or components have to be repaired or replaced a further pressure test will be carried out before certification is issued.
 Service labels and appropriate paperwork is then completed, along with fitting of anti tamper devices, then the system is fully certified.
-A detailled inspection report and certificate will then be provided electronically.
+A detailled inspection report, evidential photographs and certificate will then be provided electronically.

 This test involves a visual inspection and dry valve functional operation test.
 Any missing or damaged items are replaced and the system lubricated where necessary.
 Service labels and appropriate paperwork is then completed, along with fitting of anti tamper devices, then the system is fully certified.
-A detailled inspection report and certificate will then be provided electronically.
+A detailled inspection report, evidential photographs and certificate will then be provided electronically.

-All our tests are completed to the current British Standard Code of Practice BS9990:2006 and are vital in order to keep your premises safe, secure and legally compliant.
+All our tests are completed to the current British Standard Code of Practice BS9990:2015 and are vital in order to keep your premises safe, secure and legally compliant.